-IANA will forward the registration proposal to the IPP Designated Expert who will review the proposal with a mailing list that the Designated Expert keeps for this purpose.
-Initially, that list will be the mailing list used by the IPP WG:

-ipp@pwg.org

-even after the IPP WG is disbanded as permitted by [IANA-CON].
-The IPP Designated Expert is appointed by the IESG Area Director responsible for IPP, according to [IANA-CON].

-When a type2 keyword or enum is approved, the IPP Designated Expert becomes the point of contact for any future maintenance that might be required for that registration.

-"type3": Implementers can, at any time, add new keyword and enum values by submitting the complete specification to IANA as for type2 who will forward the proposal to the IPP Designated Expert.
-While no additional technical review is required, the IPP Designated Expert may, at his/her discretion, forward the proposal to the same mailing list as for type2 registrations for advice and 4392 comment.
-4393 4394 When a type3 keyword or enum is approved by the IPP Designated Expert, the original proposer 4395 becomes the point of contact for any future maintenance that might be required for that registration.
-4396 4397 For type2 and type3 keywords, the proposer includes the name of the keyword in the registration proposal 4398 and the name is part of the technical review.
-4399 After type2 and type3 enums specifications are approved, the IPP Designated Expert in consultation with 4400 IANA assigns the next available enum number for each enum value.
-4401 IANA will publish approved type2 and type3 keyword and enum attributes value registration specifications 4402 4403 ftp.isi.edu/iana/assignments/ipp/attribute-values/xxx/yyy.txt 4404 where xxx is the attribute name that specifies the initial values and yyy txt is a descriptive file name that 4405 contains one or more enums or keywords approved at the same time.
-For example, if several additional 4406 enums for stapling are approved for use with the "finishings" attribute (and "finishings-default" and 4407 "finishings-supported" attributes), IANA will publish the additional values in the file: 4408 ftp.isi.edu/iana/assignments/ipp/attribute-values/finishings/stapling.txt 4409 Note: Some attributes are defined to be: 'type3 keywords' | 'name' which allows for attribute values to be 4410 extended by a site administrator with administrator defined names.
-Such names are not registered with 4411 IANA.
-4412 By definition, each of the three types above assert some sort of registry or review process in order for 4413 extensions to be considered valid.
-Each higher numbered level (1, 2, 3) tends to be decreasingly less 4414 stringent than the previous level.
-Therefore, any typeN value MAY be registered using a process for some 4415 typeM where M is less than N, however such registration is NOT REQUIRED.
-For example, a type3 value 4416 MAY be registered in a type 1 manner (by being included in a future version of an IPP specification), 4417 however, it is NOT REQUIRED.
-4418 This document defines keyword and enum values for all of the above types, including type3 keywords.
-4419 For vendor keyword extensions, implementers SHOULD use keywords with a suitable distinguishing 4420 prefix, such as "xxx-" where xxx follows the syntax rules for keywords (see section 4.1.3) and is the 4421 (lowercase) fully qualified company name registered with IANA for use in domain names [RFC1035].
-For 4422 example, if the company XYZ Corp. had obtained the domain name "XYZ.com", then a vendor keyword 4423 'abc' would be: 'xyz.com-abc'.
-4424 Note: RFC 1035 [RFC1035] indicates that while upper and lower case letters are allowed in domain names, 4425 no significance is attached to the case.
-That is, two names with the same spelling but different case are to 4426 be treated as if identical.
-Also, the labels in a domain name must follow the rules for ARPANET host 4427
+4385 iana@iana.org 4386 4387 IANA will forward the registration proposal to the IPP Designated Expert who will review the 4388 proposal with a mailing list that the Designated Expert keeps for this purpose.
+Initially, that list will 4389 be the mailing list used by the IPP WG: 4390 4391 ipp@pwg.org 4392 4393 even after the IPP WG is disbanded as permitted by [IANA-CON].
+The IPP Designated Expert is 4394 appointed by the IESG Area Director responsible for IPP, according to [IANA-CON].
+4395 4396 When a type2 keyword or enum is approved, the IPP Designated Expert becomes the point of 4397 contact for any future maintenance that might be required for that registration.
+4398 4399 "type3": Implementers can, at any time, add new keyword and enum values by submitting the complete 4400 specification to IANA as for type2 who will forward the proposal to the IPP Designated Expert.
+4401 While no additional technical review is required, the IPP Designated Expert may, at his/her 4402 discretion, forward the proposal to the same mailing list as for type2 registrations for advice and 4403 comment.
+4404 4405 When a type3 keyword or enum is approved by the IPP Designated Expert, the original proposer 4406 becomes the point of contact for any future maintenance that might be required for that registration.
+4407 4408 For type2 and type3 keywords, the proposer includes the name of the keyword in the registration proposal 4409 and the name is part of the technical review.
+4403 and the name is part of the teenmear review.
+4410 After type2 and type3 enums specifications are approved, the IPP Designated Expert in consultation with 4411 IANA assigns the next available enum number for each enum value.
+4412 IANA will publish approved type2 and type3 keyword and enum attributes value registration specifications 4413 in: 4414 ftp.isi.edu/iana/assignments/ipp/attribute-values/xxx/yyy.txt 4415 where xxx is the attribute name that specifies the initial values and yyy.txt is a descriptive file name that 4416 contains one or more enums or keywords approved at the same time.
+For example, if several additional 4417 enums for stapling are approved for use with the "finishings" attribute (and "finishings-default" and 4418 "finishings-supported" attributes), IANA will publish the additional values in the file: 4419 ftp.isi.edu/iana/assignments/ipp/attribute-values/finishings/stapling.txt 4420 Note: Some attributes are defined to be: 'type3 keywords' 'name' which allows for attribute values to be 4421 extended by a site administrator with administrator defined names.
+Such names are not registered with